10 things to do at Loch Morlich

 Located in the Badenoch and Strathspey area of Highland, Loch Morlich is a beautiful freshwater loch nestled at the foot of the Cairngorm Mountain range.
 Surrounded by the ancient Glenmore Forest, it truly is a sight to behold.
 It is an area of outstanding natural beauty and is well worth a visit if you are in Aviemore or the surrounding areas in the highlands.

-The best place for car parking is the dedicated car park at the main beached area.
-Charges are £1 for up to 1 hour, £1.50 for up to 3 hours, £2 for all day, £8 for minibus and coach all day.
+The best place for car parking is the dedicated beach car park at the main beach area, but there are smaller car parks all along the edge of the loch at various intervals.
+Charges are £2 for up to 1 hour, £3 for up to 3 hours, £4 for all day, and £12 for minibus and coach all day (updated November 2022).

 Here are 10 family-friendly activities to try in and around Loch Morlich.

-Loch Morlich has a unique sandy beach at the North East side of the Loch (highest beach in the UK), this stunning spot a perfect location for watersports and has its own dedicated watersports centre.
+Loch Morlich has a unique sandy beach at the North East side of the Loch (the highest beach in the UK); this stunning spot a perfect location for watersports and has its own dedicated watersports centre.
 Here you can take part in sailing, windsurfing and kayaking.

-2 to 3 person Canoe cost £25 for 1 hour, Kayaks - £12 for 1 hour, Paddleboards - £17 for 1 hour, Row Boats - £35 for 1 hour and Sailing Boats for £35 for 2 hours.
-It is worth it to book in advance
+2 to 3 person Canoe costs £25 for 1 hour, Kayaks - £12 for 1 hour, Paddleboards - £17 for 1 hour, Row Boats - £35 for 1 hour and Sailing Boats for £35 for 2 hours.
+It is worth it to book in advance for Loch Morlich watersports.

 If you own a kayak you can enjoy restriction-free access to the loch.
-I have done this myself with a friend and we had a great time kayaking up the small river that flows into Loch Morlich just south of the beach zone.
-The water is still and calm, it is very relaxing.
+I have done this myself with a friend, and we had a great time kayaking up the small river that flows into the loch just south of the beach zone.
+The water is still and calm; it is very relaxing.

 Read more here: Loch Morlich Watersports